Skip Connections Eliminate Singularities: Results

 Next, we gradually decreased the degree of ``orthogonality'' of the skip connectivity matrix to see how the orthogonality of the matrix affects performance.
 Starting from a random dense orthogonal matrix, we first divided the matrix into two halves and copied the first half to the second half.
 Starting from $n$ orthonormal vectors, this reduces the number of orthonormal vectors to $n/2$.
 We continued on like this until the columns of the matrix were repeats of a single unit vector.
-We predict that as the number of orthonormal vectors in the skip connectivity matrix is decreased, the performance should deteriorate, because the permutation symmetry-breaking capacity of the skip connectivity matrix is reduced.
+We predict that as the number of orthonormal vectors in the skip connectivity matrix is decreased, the performance should deteriorate, because both the permutation symmetry-breaking capacity and the linear-dependence-breaking capacity of the skip connectivity matrix are reduced.
 Figure~\ref{ortho_fig} shows the results for $n=128$ hidden units.
-Darker colors correspond to ``more orthogonal'' matrices (e.g. 128 means all 128 vectors are orthonormal to each other) The blue line is the identity skip connectivity.
+Darker colors correspond to ``more orthogonal'' matrices (e.g. ``128'' means all 128 skip vectors are orthonormal to each other, ``1'' means all 128 vectors are identical).
+The blue line is the identity skip connectivity.
 More orthogonal skip connectivity matrices yield better performance, consistent with our hypothesis.